aniket-vyas/Spring_Boot_Annotations/@Annotation.md

 - It is an annotation of junit which helps us to run the methods & also check the code inside methods , if any code fails it will report a faliure.
 - It works only on non-static methods.
-- No object , No method calling , No main() method
+- No object , No method calling , No main() method.

             # junit is a Unit Testing (White Box Testing) framework --> testing which is done at code level